Dr. Ray Peat

 We are not designed to have stiff and straight spines or move in flattened ways.

-We have adapted so perfectly to slumping in chairs that our spines tend to be compressed compared to our ancestors.
+We have adapted so perfectly to leaning on chair backs that our spines on average are very compressed and prone to injury compared to our ancestors.

-This image shows how even in 1990 the bones of the "average" spine was pinching disc and nerve tissue compared to the 1910 medical text book illustration.
+The far left image shows how even 30 years ago, before cell phones, the bones of the "average" spine were pinching disc and nerve tissue compared to the 1910 medical text book illustration where bones have safe and aligned room for these tissues.

-Decompressing the spine is key to moving as designed and resting into the strength of the back side of our body.
+Decompressing the spine is key to Moving as Designed- this allows us to rest into the strength of the back side of our body.
 Overtraining the muscles on the front side of the body can make this problem worse.
-Lengthening and strengthening the backside takes much less effort!
+Lengthening and strengthening the backside takes much less effort because it's our DESIGN!

 Turning a picture upside-down and drawing a straight line through the ear down to the ground will show you which areas are compressed. because we are designed to let gravity flow through our bones at rest.

-This is why our training prioritizes actively engaging and utilizing the muscles of the backside of the body - including the glutes, hamstrings, and lats, prioritizing the power generated from the haunches and hips rather than the front of the body, leading to better posture and movement efficiency
+This is why our training prioritizes actively engaging and utilizing the muscles of the backside of the body in elongated positions.
+This includes the glutes, hamstrings, and lats, prioritizing the power generated from the haunches and hips, leading to better posture, reduced injury risk, and movement efficiency

-To restore our ability to move pain-free and powerfully, we not only decompress the spine and re-establish back chain dominant patterns.
+To restore our ability to move pain-free and powerfully, we decompress the spine and gradually re-establish back chain dominant patterns.

-Bodies that spend decades sitting with a tucked pelvis in a chair have obvious shared patterns of where the muscle is weak and tight or strong and long.
+Bodies that sat with a tucked pelvis in a chair for decades have obvious shared patterns where the muscle is shortened (red) or overstretched (blue).

-Prioritizing back-chain dominant training with a decompressed spine addresses these predictable imbalances.
+Prioritizing back-chain dominant training with a decompressed spine and proper foot pressure addresses these predictable imbalances.

 Have you ever wondered why the overwhelming majority of people are right-handed?
 This is not by chance.